influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/config-meta-nodes.md

     ####  `http-bind-address = ":8091"`

-    The port used by the [`influxd-ctl` tool](/enterprise_influxdb/v1.7/administration/cluster-commands/) and by data nodes to access the meta APIs.
+    The port used by the [`influxd-ctl` tool](/enterprise_influxdb/v1.7/administration/cluster-commands/) and by data nodes to access the Meta API.
-    For simplicity we recommend using the same port on all meta nodes, but this is not necessary.
+    For simplicity, InfluxData recommends using the same port on all meta nodes, but this is not necessary.

     Environment variable: `INFLUXDB_META_HTTP_BIND_ADDRESS`